lizmcmanus/Inspectro-Gadget/README.md

                     out_root='/home/data/results')
 ```

+### Important limitations
+The Allen Human Brain Atlas data comes from six people, five of whom were male.
+Their ages ranged from 24 to 57 years.
+As brain morphology and gene expression can differ between the sexes and across the lifespan, the dataset may not be fully representative of the human population.
+As such, the results produced by this tool should be interpreted with these limitations in mind.

 ## Citing
 When reporting results obtained with the tool please cite the following work:

 _Inspectro-Gadget_

+McManus, E., Muhlert, N., Duncan, N.W.
+InSpectro-Gadget: A tool for estimating neurotransmitter and neuromodulator receptor distributions for MRS voxels. _bioRxiv_ 2023. doi: 10.1101/2023.11.02.565296

 _Allen Human Brain Atlas_